YunoHost/doc/pages/02.administer/45.tutorials/15.filezilla/filezilla.md

    ![Main screen of Filezilla](image://filezilla_1.png)

 2. Click **New Site** and give a name the server you will be using : *Family* here.
-Fill the settings as on the screenshot (replace the server address with your own), and click on **Connect**.
+Fill the settings as on the screenshot (replace the server address with your own and leave port empty unless you changed your ssh port, then use that port number), and click on **Connect**.
 (N.B. : if you want to interact with the [custom webapp](https://github.com/YunoHost-Apps/my_webapp_ynh) files, you should use a different user than `admin`.
 Refer to the custom webapp documentation.)

    ![Site manager screen](image://filezilla_2.png)